ghent360/PSOC4_swd_programmer/README.md

 SWD Programmer for PSoc4 based devices.

 To build the programmer you would need a basic FX2LP device.
-One from amazon or ebay would do.
-Install the FX2LP SDK from Cypress and flash the swp.iic file on the device.
+One from amazon or ebay based on CY7C68013A would do.
+Install the FX2LP SDK from Cypress and flash swd.iic from the FX2LP folder on the FX2LP device.

 Connct:
+ FX2LP
  Device     Target
  PD0        SWDIO
  PD1        SWDCL